 (1) Increasing model/contract complexity.
 Financial engineering is a relatively new and fast growing field.
-As the field keeps evolving, newer and more complex models are developed to better represent real world scenarios [Haugh and Loe 2001].
-Many of these models do not have a closed-form solution, where one can represent the entire problem in terms of a single deterministic equation.
-In other cases the dataset may be too general to allow the application of more restrictive analytical methods that make oversimplifying assumptions about the portfolio char-
+As the field evolves, newer and more complex models are developed to better represent real world scenarios [Haugh and Loe 2001].
+Many of these models do not have a closed-form solution, where the entire problem could be represented in a single deterministic equation.
+In other cases the dataset may be too general to allow the application of more restrictive analytical methods that make oversimplifying assumptions about the portfolio characteristics.
+These cases

-Journal of the ACM, Vol. V, No. N, Month 20YY, Pages 111-128.
+Journal of the ACM, Vol. V, No. N, Month 20YY, Pages 111-129.